Incumbent Worker Training FAQs

 educators, vendors, subject matter experts or professional

 trainers from the business.
 The Incumbent Worker Training Program

 staff does not deliver the training.
 It only administers, monitors,

 evaluates and provides fiscal and grant compliance during the

 Where can an application be obtained?

 Applications can be obtained by contacting the Incumbent Worker Training Program office at (850) 921-1119 or by clicking here.

 How long does the process take after the application is submitted?

 Staff communicates to the applicant that the application has been received.
-Funding recommendations are generally made within fifteen (15) working days of receipt of a complete application, unless other action is required.
+Funding recommendations are generally made within forty-five (45) working days of receipt of a complete application, unless other action is required.